Maxim-Mazurok/google-api-typings-generator/gapi.client.chat-v1/readme.md

 await gapi.client.chat.spaces.create({});

 /*
 Deletes a named space.
 Always performs a cascading delete, which means that the space's child resources—like messages posted in the space and memberships in the space—are also deleted.
 For an example, see [Delete a space](https://developers.google.com/workspace/chat/delete-spaces).
-Supports the following types of [authentication](https://developers.google.com/workspace/chat/authenticate-authorize): - [App authentication](https://developers.google.com/workspace/chat/authenticate-authorize-chat-app) with [administrator approval](https://support.google.com/a?p=chat-app-auth) in [Developer Preview](https://developers.google.com/workspace/preview) - [User authentication](https://developers.google.com/workspace/chat/authenticate-authorize-chat-user)
+Supports the following types of [authentication](https://developers.google.com/workspace/chat/authenticate-authorize): - [App authentication](https://developers.google.com/workspace/chat/authenticate-authorize-chat-app) with [administrator approval](https://support.google.com/a?p=chat-app-auth) in [Developer Preview](https://developers.google.com/workspace/preview) - [User authentication](https://developers.google.com/workspace/chat/authenticate-authorize-chat-user) You can authenticate and authorize this method with administrator privileges by setting the `use_admin_access` field in the request.
 */
 await gapi.client.chat.spaces.delete({name: 'name'});